abinit/abinit/doc/tutorial/eph4zpr.md

 ## Our first ZPR calculation

-For our first ZPR we use a minimalistic input file that allows us to discuss the basic input variables and the structure of the main output file.
+For our first ZPR we use a minimalistic input file that allows us to discuss the basic input variables and the organization of the main output file.

 Run the code, as usual, using: